Klubosumo Johnson Borh, BSc., MSc. – SEA/MFP

 Vice Chairman-Operations & Administrative Services, GAM-USA

-Klubosumo Johnson Borh is a Paul Harris Fellow of the Rotary Foundation of Rotary International.
-The Rotary International Global Vocational Trainer.
+Klubosumo Johnson Borh is a Rainer Arnhold Fellow of Social Entrepreneur/Social Innovator, a Paul Harris Fellow of the Rotary Foundation of Rotary International.
+He is a Rotary International Global Vocational Trainer.
 A social and development worker, a reintegration, psychosocial and youth development specialist.
 He uses field experience to develop rigorous social and development programs and projects that address former child soldiers’ reintegration, hard-risk youth violence and organize crime, extreme poverty in developing countries.
 He influences public policy and high impact program design for scale-up.
 He has delivered innovative psychosocial initiatives, Cognitive Behavior Therapy and Cash Transfer for the rehabilitation and social and economic reintegration support for former child soldiers and at-risk street youth.
 He connects rigorous academic theory with real-world practice conducting cutting-edge research and developing innovative solutions to support governments and organizations around the world to achieve the Sustainable Development Goals.
 He has worked in West and East Africa, Asia, and North America and most recently at the United Nations.
 Mr. Borh has served as the Reintegration Consultant (UN Index # 10126543), for the Global Coalition for the Reintegration of Child Soldiers at the Office of the Special Representative of the Secretary-General for Children and Armed Conflict at the United Nations in New York.

 Mr. Borh has developed and implemented several programs in Liberia and elsewhere.
 But the heart and soul of Borh program is the Sustainable Transformation of Youth in Liberia (STYL) Project.
 STYL is an eight-week group therapy that worked for the most high-risk youth in Liberia.
 The program seemed successful, but to be sure of the STYL’s impact, Borh teamed up with Innovations for Poverty Action (IPA) and researchers Christopher Blattman from the University of Chicago, Margaret Sheridan from Harvard Medical School, and Julian C. Jamison from the World Bank to test the STYL approach.
 What the researchers found was amazing.
 STYL led to significant decreases in crime, drug use, and violence for participants.
 STYL has been featured in news outlets including the New York Times and National Public Radio, the Washington Post and on the influential podcast, Freakonomics, highlighting NEPI’s success in identifying a workable and affordable solution to rehabilitating the hardest to reach youth.
 The findings are reported in “Reducing crime and violence: Experimental evidence from behavior change and cash transfers,” http://papers.ssrn.com/abstract=2594868).
 Mr. Borh has also developed the Chronic Absenteeism Assessment Project (CAAP) in collaboration with other scientists like Dr. Yanis Ben Amor and Justine Dowden at the Center for Sustainable Development (CSD) Earth Institute, Columbia University http://blogs.ei.columbia.edu/2015/05/04/49720/. (http://csd.columbia.edu/what-we-do/youth-empowerment-programs/, www.yuvanestham.org, www.eminyeeto.org.
 CAAP is a sample biometric approach to measuring student chronic absenteeism toward reducing school dropout.
 CAAP has being published in the International Journal of Educational Development and I am a co-author.
 Content is available on ScienceDirect